kyma-project/kyma/components/function-controller/README.md

 ```

 ### Creating a sample Hello World Function

-Follow these steps to create a sample Function:
+Follow the following steps to create a sample Function.

 1. Apply the following Function manifest: